cs6006/cs6006.github.io/content/blog/second.md

 ### Lesson 2: computer as nation-state

 I brought in a motherboard from the lab and showed it to the class.
-There was a lot going on, of course, but I made the key point: a chip has a bunch of things that are connected by wire to other things.
+There was a lot going on, but I made the key point: a chip has a bunch of things that are connected by wire to other things.

 <center>